 - See also separate Cardiac Enzymes and Markers for Myocardial Infarction article.

 - Cardiac troponins T and I are highly sensitive and specific for cardiac damage.
-The risk of death from an ACS is directly related to troponin level and patients with no detectable troponins have a good short-term prognosis.
+A single rapid qualitative troponin I test can be used as a prognostic factor in patients with chest pain or angina equivalent symptoms and also to assist with risk stratification of moderate- and high-risk patients.
 Serum levels increase within 3-12 hours from the onset of chest pain, peak at 24-48 hours, and return to baseline over 5-14 days.
 Troponin levels may therefore be normal initially and should be repeated.

 - Myocardial muscle creatine kinase (CK-MB) is found mainly in the heart.
 CK-MB levels increase within 3-12 hours of onset of chest pain, reach peak values within 24 hours and return to baseline after 48-72 hours.
 Sensitivity and specificity are not as high as for troponin levels.

 - Serial ECGs and continuous ECG monitoring in a coronary care unit (CCU).

 - CXR: to assess the patient's heart size and the presence or absence of heart failure and pulmonary oedema.
 This may also assist in differential diagnosis.